frissyn/Repl.it-CSS-Index/README.md

 ## Templates

 The two files [`inject.js`](https://github.com/IreTheKID/Repl.it-CSS-Index/blob/master/templates/inject.js) and [`eject.js`](https://github.com/IreTheKID/Repl.it-CSS-Index/blob/master/templates/eject.js) are bookmarklet templates for injecting and ejecting CSS into and from websites.
 Feel free to tweak or modify them as you see fit.
 (They're intended for use *together*).
-They work well for most sites, and if you find that the CSS isn't showing, you probably need to add ` to your CSS attributes.
+They work well for most sites, and if you find that the CSS isn't showing, you probably need to add `!important` to your CSS attributes.

 ## Color Index